Opalite (song): Commercial performance

-"Opalite" topped the Billboard Philippines Hot 100 chart as the second song from The Life of a Showgirl to reach number-one on the chart, followed by the lead single "The Fate of Ophelia".
-"Opalite" reached the top-ten region in several countries across the globe, including the United Kingdom, Germany, Australia, Vietnam, Switzerland, Malaysia, Norway, Hong Kong, the Netherlands and Singapore.
-It landed in the top-twenty in Belgium, the Middle East, Spain, Taiwan, France, and Brazil.
-In the United States, it debuted at number two on the Billboard Hot 100 chart, and has peaked at number 20 on the Pop Airplay chart.
+Upon the album's release, "Opalite" topped the charts in the Philippines as the second song from The Life of a Showgirl to reach number one, following the lead single "The Fate of Ophelia".
+The song reached the top 10 in several countries across the globe, including Australia, Belgium, Malaysia, the Netherlands, Norway, Singapore, Switzerland, the United Arab Emirates, and Vietnam.
+It landed in the top 20 in Brazil, France, Mexico, Poland, Spain, and Taiwan.
+The single has been certified diamond in Brazil, double platinum in Canada and New Zealand, and platinum in Australia, Belgium, France, Portugal, and the United Kingdom.